Institute of technology: Portugal

 Till recently, there was a Technical University of Lisbon (UTL).
 It included several of the most prestigious schools, including, an engineering school (Instituto Superior Tecnico) and one of the most ancient business schools in the world (ISEG Lisbon).
 But UTL merged with the University of Lisbon.
-In this field, here are also a number of non-university higher educational institutions which are called polytechnic institutes since 1970s.
+In this field, here are also a number of non-university higher educational institutions which are called polytechnic institutes since the 1970s.
 Some of these institutions existed since the 19th century with different designations (industrial and commercial institutes, agricultural managers, elementary teachers and nurses schools, etc.).
 In theory, the polytechnics higher education system is aimed to provide a more practical training and be profession-oriented, while the university higher education system is aimed to have a stronger theoretical basis and be highly research-oriented.
 The polytechnics are also oriented to provide shorter length studies aimed to respond to local needs.
 The Portuguese polytechnics can then be compared to the US community colleges.

 Since the implementation of Bologna Process in Portugal in 2007, the polytechnics offer the 1st cycle (licentiate degree) and 2nd cycle (master's degree) of higher studies.
 Until 1998, the polytechnics only awarded bachelor (bacharelato) degrees (three-year short-cycle degrees) and were not authorized to award higher degrees.
 They however granted post-bachelor diplomas in specialized higher studies (DESE, diploma de estudos superiores especializados), that could be obtained after the conclusion of a two-year second cycle of studies and were academical equivalent to the university's licentiate degrees (licenciatura).
 After 1998, they started to be allowed to confer their own licentiate degrees, which replaced the DESE diplomas.